HHH-GH/image-to-movie/README.md

 - Need to do the function where the settings can be changed from the defaults
 - Need to go through and check what else I missed
 - Need to do the settings and checks and hints for max/min video dimensions, max/min fps, etc
-- Hard code the fps for the test run to 2fps, so the test video is 4s long instead of less than 1s - easier to see what's happened
 - Should the image_to_movie function echo out the settings it is using?
 (Yes?)
 - Image filename sanitation (doesn't begin with -, doesn't include ../, ...)
-- The output file name for the movie includes timestamp, width, height, and fps used
 - The option to supply different settings for a single run (first do the settings and checks and hints for max/min video dimensions, max/min fps, etc)

 Then tidy/refactor/check